scholarslab/Geoloader/README.md

 })
 ```

-Or, put your custom settings in a separate YAML file:
+Or, put any combination of custom settings in a separate YAML file:

 ```yaml
 geoserver: